dcos/examples/1.8/wordpress/README.md

 [WordPress](https://wordpress.com/) is a popular blogging platform.

 - Estimated time for completion: 10 minutes
-- Target Audience: Anyone interested using a blog.
+- Target audience: Anyone interested using a blog.
 - Scope: Learn how to use WordPress on DC/OS.